Angela Hill

 Angela Patrice Hill (born January 12, 1985) is an American mixed martial artist who competes in the women's Strawweight division of the Ultimate Fighting Championship (UFC).
 She was formerly signed with the Invicta Fighting Championships, where she was the strawweight champion.
 She is also a former World Kickboxing Association champion.
-As of November 18, 2025, she is #14 in the UFC women's strawweight rankings.

 Early life

-Hill received a bachelor of fine arts degree at the Cooper Union school of art.
+Hill received a Bachelor of Fine Arts degree at the Cooper Union School of Art.
 Before becoming a professional fighter, she worked as an animator in animation studios and as a bartender.

 Hill is also a video gamer and cosplayer, and several times appeared in costume before fights at Invicta.
 She has cosplayed as Dhalsim, Afro Samurai, a Fallout Vault Dweller, and as one of The Warriors, among others.

 Hill's paternal grandparents were Barney and Betty Hill, who made one of the most notable alien abduction claims in the United States.
 Hill has said of this, "It was a really big deal that you could Wikipedia my grandfather."